 - An Honours degree takes one year and is an opportunity to devote 90% of your time to your own research project.

 - A PhD is a research degree lasting 3–3.5 years.
 Prospective students can take a look at the information from the School of Chemistry as well as at the numerous scholarships for both domestic and international students.
-The standard stipend for PhD students is currently $26,288 per year (tax free), although all students in our group have historically also received a $5,000 priority top-up.
+The standard stipend for PhD students is currently $26,288 per year (tax free), although students in our group have usually received a $5,000 priority top-up.

 - We are eager to support outstanding candidates in applying for postdoctoral fellowships such as the University of Sydney Fellowship (applications usually due June/July) and the ARC Discovery Early Career Researcher Award (deadline in February/March).
 Both of these fellowships afford you considerable independence and your own start-up funds.
 As they are competitive, contact us as early as possible to make sure we put in a strong application.